thewtex/thesis/introduction/background_and_significance.rst

 imaging, discussed later, OCT elastography is essentially a deformable image registration problem [Chan2004,Kirkpatrick2006,Karimi2008]_.
 Again, a clear advantage of OCT is the resolution for profiling these small inhomogenous tissues.
-In fact, the precise of OCT is so high, that deformation in the skin due to pressure waves in the audible range has been imaged [Adie2009]_.
+In fact, the precision of OCT is so high, that deformation in the skin due to pressure waves in the audible range has been imaged [Adie2009]_.
 While resolution is more ideal than other modalities, depth of penetration may limit application to coronary plaques and preclude carotid plaques.
-On the other hand, if behavior proximal to the arterial wall proves to be the area of diagnostic interest, the depth of penetration would be sufficient.
+On the other hand, if behavior proximal to the lumen proves to be the area of diagnostic interest, the depth of penetration would be sufficient.